Actifio/powershell/README.md

-# Actifio Powershell integration
+# Actifio PowerShell integration

 ### 1)   Ensure PowerShell 3.0 and .NET 4.0 are installed.

 Ensure that PowerShell 3.0 or above is installed on the target workstation.
-For Windows 7 SP1 and Windows 2008 R2, Powershell 3.0 should already be installed.
+For Windows 7 SP1 and Windows 2008 R2, PowerShell 3.0 should already be installed.
 We also need .NET 4.0 installed on the OS.
-To find out the Powershell version, start Powershell and then enter the version command as shown:
+To find out the PowerShell version, start PowerShell and then enter the version command as shown:
 ```
 powershell
 $host.version